calyau/maxima/share/contrib/sarag/readme.txt

 certificateOfPositivity.mac (univariate certificate of positivity) multiCertificateOfPositivity.mac (multivariate certificate of positivity)

-arag_test.mac (test file for "Alg. in Real Alg.
-Geom.") hard_test.mac (heavy test files with mostly topology computations) other_test.mac (test of functions not included in the book)
+rtest_arag.mac (test file for "Alg. in Real Alg.
+Geom.") rtest_arag_hard.mac (heavy test files with mostly topology computations) other_test.mac (test of functions not included in the book)

 readme.txt (this manual)